exoplatform/exo-documentation/docs/PersonalApplications.rst

 **My shared News commented**

-You will receive the **My shared News commented** notification when a user comments an article you shared.
+You will receive the **My shared News commented** notification when a user commented an article you shared.

 	|image103|